 Recovering from a c-section can be difficult – but the more you are prepared for the recovery, the better of you are.
 Here are 10 things you may not know about recovering from a c-section from a mom who has been there!

 “It was a huge help at a moment when I needed a win.
 I needed anything that would help me feel like I wasn’t going to totally fail at this whole mom thing the first day.
 Going home is hard.
 Do yourself a favor by making your recovery as easy as possible.”

 After carefully planning otherwise, I ended up having a scheduled c-section.
 I have had my share of ups and downs and learned a lot along the way!

 I recently wrote and shared my birth story, “Eight Reasons My Son’s C-section Birth was Imperfectly Perfect” and now I want to share a little about my recovery.
-Here is a little bit more of my story with some advice for a solid c-section recovery.
+Here is a little bit more of my story with some advice for a solid c-section recovery, as well as some answers to some general questions you might have.